-How Joe Biden’s Inauguration Day Will Be Different Than Any Other
+How Joe Biden's Inauguration Day Will Be Different Than Any Other

 President-elect Joe Biden is set to be sworn in at the U.S. Capitol on Wednesday afternoon after Donald Trump leaves the White House.
 Just as in the final months of Trump's presidency, Biden will assume office amid unprecedented circumstances due to the coronavirus pandemic.
 In addition, 2021's Inauguration Day comes after the storming of the Capitol that sparked new impeachment charges against Trump.

-Given the extraordinary times, this year’s Inauguration Day will differ from its predecessors in many ways.
+Given the extraordinary times, this year's Inauguration Day will differ from previous ones in many ways.

-The Size & Scope Has Been Limited Due To The Coronavirus Pandemic
+The Size & Scope Have Been Limited Due To The Coronavirus Pandemic

 The coronavirus pandemic continues to affect all 50 states in America.
 As reported by The Los Angeles Times, the crisis has significantly limited the size and scope of Inauguration Day.
 Biden's supporters and family will all be wearing masks and socially distanced, and all will be engaging in fewer handshakes and other forms of physical contact.